 Speed and tracking are further improved with the included skeg that allows it to handle some more challenging conditions.

-There’s not a ton of storage capacity, but since the boat has a smaller load capacity this doesn’t feel like a big deal.
+There’s not a ton of storage capacity, but since the boat has a smaller weight capacity this doesn’t feel like a big deal.

-You do get some of the features that have become staples in the angling kayaking world.
+You do get some of the features that have become staples in the kayak fishing world.
 There are two flush-mounted rod holders, two top-mounted holders, and a pair of six-inch watertight storage hatches that are accessible from the seat.

-- The load capacity of 275 pounds limits it to day trips
+- The weight capacity of 275 pounds limits it to day trips

 - One of the more cost-effective fishing kayaks